 Barbara Prugh, Music Coordinator

-Barbara Prugh has been a frequent guest musician at CLS for many years.
+Barbara Prugh has been a frequent guest musician at Loving Shepherd for many years.
 A trumpet virtuoso, she has been a featured performer throughout the Delaware Valley and beyond.
 Her degrees are in music education (University of Delaware) and performance and literature (Eastman School of Music).
 In addition to performance, she has served as both an educator and a conductor during the course of her career.